Gluing for stable families of surfaces in mixed characteristic: Introduction

+(On the right-hand side, $\bar{D}$ is understood to be a Weil divisor, possibly reducible, whose every coefficient is equal to $1$.) \end{theorem_intro}

+See \autoref{thm_intro:slc_adjunction} below and the discussion preceding it for some comments on the slc condition on $(X,\Delta+X_\pi)$.
 Let us say a word about the proof of \autoref{theorem:gluing_for_surface_families}.
 We construct an inverse map to the normalization process: $\bar{X}$ should be the normalization of an slc quotient $\bar{X}/R(\tau)$.
-It turns out that the main difficulty is the existence of the quotient, for then it is easy to show that it has an slc structure, see \autoref{proposition:canonical_sheaf_descends}.
+It turns out that the main task is the construction of the quotient scheme, for then the slc structure is provided by work of Koll\'{a}r \cite[\S 5]{Kollar_Singularities_of_the_minimal_model_program} (see \autoref{proposition:canonical_sheaf_descends} for details).

-To show that the quotient exists, thanks to a result of Witaszek \cite[Theorem 1.4]{Witaszek_Keel_theorem_and_quotients_in_mixed_char} and to Koll\'{a}r's theory \cite[5.13]{Kollar_Singularities_of_the_minimal_model_program}, we only need to show that the equivalence relations induced by $\tau$ on the special fiber $X_\pi$ is finite.
-To achieve this, we relate $\bar{D}^n_\pi$ to a divisor contained in the round-down of $\Diff_{X_\pi^n}(\bar{D}+\bar{\Delta})$, and show that the relation on $\bar{X}_\pi$ comes from a log involution on the reduced boundary of the $k(\pi)$-pair $(\bar{X}_\pi^n,\Diff_{X_\pi^n}(\bar{D}+\bar{\Delta})$.
+To show that the quotient exists, thanks to a result of Witaszek \cite[Theorem 1.4]{Witaszek_Keel_theorem_and_quotients_in_mixed_char} and to Koll\'{a}r's theory \cite[Theorem 5.13]{Kollar_Singularities_of_the_minimal_model_program}, we only need to show that the equivalence relations induced by $\tau$ on the special fiber $X_\pi$ is finite.
+To achieve this, we relate $\bar{D}^n_\pi$ to a divisor contained in the round-down of $\Diff_{\bar{X}_\pi^n}(\bar{D}+\bar{\Delta})$, and show that the relation on $\bar{X}_\pi$ comes from a log involution on the reduced boundary of the $k(\pi)$-pair $(\bar{X}_\pi^n,\Diff_{X_\pi^n}(\bar{D}+\bar{\Delta})$.
 This is done using adjunction and classification of codimension two lc singularities.
 Then we are in position to apply the results from \cite{Posva_Gluing_for_surfaces_and_threefolds} and obtain finiteness.
 We also obtain a conditional finiteness result in case $\dim\bar{X}=4$: see \autoref{proposition:gluing_exists} for the precise statement.

 We emphasize that all our results are independent of $\dim \bar{X}$ and of the properties of the positive characteristic residue field $k(\pi)$ --- except for \autoref{proposition:gluing_exists}, which shows that the quotient indeed exists in several situations.